mexx/FeatureSwitcher/README.markdown

 	public class Sample : IFeature {}

-In the code where you need the switch simply ask FeatureSwitcher if this feature is enabled.
+In the code where you need the switch simply ask FeatureSwitcher if this feature is enabled or disabled

 	Feature<Sample>.IsEnabled
+	Feature<Sample>.IsDisabled

+If your have an instance of your feature and want to check it is enabled or disabled

+	instance.IsEnabled()
+	instance.IsDisabled()

+You can even filter a list of features very simple

+	list.Where(Feature.IsEnabled)
+	list.Where(Feature.IsDisabled)

 By default if no control feature behavior is provided all features are disabled.
 To provide a behavior simply assign it to ControlFeatures.Behavior.

 	ControlFeatures.Behavior = Use.AllFeatures.Enabled;

+By default if no naming strategy is provided fullname of the type is used.
+To provide an own strategy simply assign it to ControlFeatures.Name.

+	ControlFeatures.Name = Use.Type.Name;

 # Versioning

 For version numbers we follow the [Semantic Versioning Specification](http://semver.org/).